-- A. Continue icing - B. Unless otherwise noted, no weightbearing for the first 6 weeks after surgery.
-After 6 weeks, you can bear as much weight on the affected leg as you can tolerate. - C. Call our office @ 646-501-7223 option 4, option 2 to confirm your first postoperative visit, which is usually about 1-2 weeks after surgery if you have not been given a time.
+- A. Continue ice pack as needed. - B. Unless otherwise noted, you can bear as much weight on the affected leg as you can tolerate.
+Most patients use crutches for the first 2-3 weeks. - C. Call our office @ 646-501-7223 option 4, option 2 to confirm your first postoperative visit, which is usually about 1-2 weeks after surgery if you have not been given a time.
 If you are experiencing any problems, please call our office or contact us via the internet at www.newyorkortho.com.